LINKS TO BOB LOWRY'S UPI-RELATED IMAGES:

 Al Benn at The Decatur Daily in the early 1970s.

 The Decatur (Ala.)
 Daily in the early 1970s.
 The Daily's news staff.
-From left, seated, Angie Lowry (Bob Lowry's wife; Auburn University College of Veterinary Medicine); Libby Jarvinen (lives in Huntsville, Ala.); Ben Windham (retired editorial page editor of The Tuscaloosa News); Bill Cornwell (whereabouts unknown); Al Benn (semi-retired reporter for Montgomery Advertiser); Winford Turner (deceased); Mike Freeman (working in Arkansas); Lowry (PR for Alabama state teachers union); Linda Parham (unknown); and Lee Sentell (Alabama Gov. Robert Bentley's cabinet as director of state Department of Tourism and Development).
+From left, seated, Angie Lowry (Bob Lowry's wife (retired); Libby Jarvinen (lives in Huntsville, Ala.); Ben Windham (retired editorial page editor of The Tuscaloosa News); Bill Cornwell (retired, living in Florida); Al Benn (retired columnist for Montgomery Advertiser); Winford Turner (deceased); Mike Freeman (retired, living in Arkansas); Lowry (retired, living in Auburn, Ala.); Linda Parham (retired, living in Birmingham); and Lee Sentell (Alabama Gov. Kay Ivey's cabinet as director of state Department of Tourism and Development).

 The Decatur (Ala.)
 Daily, circa 1974.
-Second from left, Bob Lowry; fourth woman from left, Angie Lowry, Bob's wife; behind her is reporter Ben Windham, retired editorial page editor of The Tuscaloosa News; seat is Mike Freeman, managing editor, who later moved to Arkansas; behind him is sports editor Billy Mitchell, who later worked for papers in Georgia; to his left is Lee Sentell, director of Alabama Department of Tourism and Development; at the far right is Tommy Stevenson, retired associate editor of The Tuscaloosa News.
+Second from left, Bob Lowry; fourth woman from left, Angie Lowry; behind her is reporter Ben Windham; seated is Mike Freeman, managing editor; behind him is sports editor Billy Mitchell, who later worked for papers in Georgia; to his left is Lee Sentell; at the far right is Tommy Stevenson, retired associate editor of The Tuscaloosa News.
 The rest are scattered and don't remember many of their names now.

 Bob Lowry, reporter for The Montgomery Advertiser, 1975-77 (working on electric typewriter).

-Alabama House Chamber-circa 1976 (From left, Floyd Norris, UPI - now with The New York Times; Phil Rawls, AP - still in Montgomery with AP; Clint Claybrook, Alabama Journal (now defunct); Bob Lowry, The Montgomery Advertiser; Scott Sheppard, AP (retired in Washington); Linda Parham, The Montgomery Advertiser, later with Birmingham Post-Herald and Atlanta Constitution; The Birmingham News; whereabouts unknown now.)
+Alabama House Chamber-circa 1976 (From left, Floyd Norris, UPI - later retired financial columnist with The New York Times; Phil Rawls, AP - later retired with AP; Clint Claybrook, Alabama Journal (now defunct); Bob Lowry, The Montgomery Advertiser (later retired, UPI); Scott Sheppard, AP (retired in Washington, D.C.); Linda Parham, The Montgomery Advertiser, later with Birmingham Post-Herald and Atlanta Constitution; The Birmingham News; now retired in Birmingham.)

-Sen. Richard Shelby, R-Ala., and from left, Angie Lowry (Bob's wife - then Alabama Capitol reporter for The Tuscaloosa News); state Sen. Ed Robertson of Northport and unidentified local TV newsman.
-At the time, Shelby was a congressman from the Tuscaloosa area.
+Rep. Richard Shelby, D-Ala., and from left, Angie Lowry (then Alabama Capitol reporter for The Tuscaloosa News); state Sen. Ed Robertson, D-Northport, and unidentified local TV newsman.
 Photo is from 1980.

-Alabama House Chamber-circa 1978 (From Left, Bob Lowry; Scott Shepard, AP-Montgomery; far right, Ted Bryant, political writer/columnist for the Scripps-Howard Birmingham Post-Herald.)
+Alabama House Chamber-circa 1978 (From Left, Bob Lowry, UPI; Scott Shepard, AP-Montgomery; far right, Ted Bryant, then-political writer/columnist for the now-defunct Scripps-Howard Birmingham Post-Herald; he's now deceased.)

 Sampling of Bob Lowry's press passes.

 Mara Lowry in MG Bureau (Bob Lowry's oldest daughter in the Montgomery, Ala., UPI bureau in 1978.
-Mara got her degree in industrial engineering from Auburn University in 1994; was research engineer at Georgia Tech and now stay-at-home mom.)
+Mara got her degree in industrial engineering from Auburn University in 1994; was research engineer at Georgia Tech and now stay-at-home mom married to CFO of Delta Air Lines.)

-Austin, Texas, Capitol Bureau-1982 (Bob Lowry, shortly after becoming bureau manager in August 1982; no, we didn't wear T-shirts to work -- photo was made on a weekend.)
+Austin, Texas, Capitol Bureau-1982 (Bob Lowry, shortly after becoming bureau manager in August 1982.)

-Austin Capitol Bureau Early 1983 (From left, photographer Bob Thomas, who was laid off after the FNN takeover in 1988; Tim Sheehy, who left for IBM shortly after the '84 pay cuts; Bob Lowry; and Dwayne Cox, legislative relief from Dallas who later left UPI for IBM.
-Seated is Teresa Anderson, who left in early '85 for the Texas Education Agency; now owns her own PR agency in the Seattle area.)
+Austin Capitol Bureau Early 1983 (From left, photographer Bob Thomas, who was laid off after the FNN takeover in 1988; Tim Sheehy, who left for IBM shortly after the 1984 pay cuts; Bob Lowry; and Dwayne Cox, legislative relief from Dallas who later left UPI for IBM.
+Seated is Teresa Anderson, who left in early 1985 for the Texas Education Agency, and now owns her own PR agency in the Seattle area.)

 Green Beret Doctor (Bob Lowry interviewing former Green Beret Dr. Jeffrey McDonald of "Fatal Vision" fame who was convicted of murdering his family at Fort Bragg, N.C.
 The interview took place at a federal prison near Austin.
 I got more clips from this story than any I wrote for UPI.)

-Little Unipresser: Bob Lowry's youngest daughter, Katie in Austin, Texas, in 1986 (later graduated from Auburn University and got master's degree from Boston University; now works for large PR firm in New York City.)
+Little Unipresser: Bob Lowry's youngest daughter, Katie in Austin, Texas, in 1986.
+She later graduated from Auburn University and got master's degree from Boston University, and now works for large PR firm in Seattle.)

-Capitol Briefing-Mid '80s (Lt.
-Gov. Bill Hobby speaks to reporters on floor of Texas Senate; Bob Lowry at far right.)
+Capitol Briefing-Mid 1980s (Longtime Democratic Lt.
+Gov. Bill Hobby speaks to reporters on floor of Texas Senate; Bob Lowry is at far right.)

 Air Force's most experienced F-4 Phantom jet fighter pilot, left, briefs Bob Lowry before flight from now-closed Bergstrom Air Force Base in Austin in 1986.